The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 That the glory and harmony of Good reign throughout the world is the primary aim of Neutral Good.
 How it achieves this is not as important as the goal itself.
 Therefore, Neutral Good does not concern itself with arguments about which ideology is best.
 Law and Chaos are only tools for attaining this end.[77]
 They never tolerate the destructive selfishness of Evil.

-Neutral Good societies seek to balance the will of the collective and the individual.
+Neutral Good societies strive to harmonize the interests of the collective with the autonomy of the individual.
 Both Law and Chaos serve a purpose, but neither is favored.
 Society tolerates the values of others as long as they do not disrupt its natural harmony.
 They prefer leaders who demonstrate their commitment to the advancement of Good.
-Neutral Good societies follow no prescribed system of rule, as each individual group has its own method of governance.
+Neutral Good societies follow no prescribed system of rule, as each group has its own method of governance.
 However, they are egalitarian in most ways.

 The primary goal of Neutral Good individuals is to protect, preserve, and promote Good.
 These individuals do not favor any single ideology.
 Neutral Good types are charitable and understanding.
 They respect others’ beliefs, so long as they are not evil or unbalanced.